-At Allergan, the focus on cutting-edge science, sound business practices and a global perspective contribute to the Company's goal - to make a bold impact on the health and well-being of people around the world.
-At The Allergan Foundation, we mirror this perspective through the funding of programs and services benefiting communities and improving lives in the areas where Allergan's employees live and work.
-In 2017, because of the ongoing commitment of Allergan and its employees around the world, we supported 410 organizations with more than \$9.23 million in funding, extending the reach of The Allergan Foundation's philanthropic commitment even further.
+At Allergan, the focus on cutting-edge science, sound business practices and a global perspective contribute to the Company's goal - to make a Bold impact on the health and well-being of people around the world.
+At the Allergan Foundation, we mirror this perspective by continually reassessing and reevaluating the material issues impacting our society.
+In 2018, because of the ongoing commitment of Allergan and its employees around the world, The Allergan Foundation supported 330 organizations with more than \$8.18 million in funding.
+A sample of the programs and organizations that were funded are as follows: